 Permitted development

 In certain circumstances, you can carry out minor extensions and alterations to your property without the need to apply for planning permission.
-This is known as Permitted Development.
-In some instances Permitted Development rights may have been removed.
+This is known as permitted development.

 There are various interactive guides on the national Planning Portal providing guidance on permitted development: